| | | | |

 FIRST OFF: THE SPICE RUB.
 My fish tacos recipe use a simple spice blend to add big time flavor without big time effort.
 I combine classics like cumin and chili powder (and a few other little things) and make sure that all the fish gets the spice-rub treatment.

 NEXT: I COOK THEM QUICKLY.
-I use a cast-iron pan which maintains heat and can give you a really nice sear without any needed flour or breading.
+I usually use a cast-iron pan which maintains heat and can give you a really nice sear without any needed flour or breading.
 (If you don’t have a cast iron pan, I totally recommend one–they’re pretty inexpensive and can literally last generations.
 If it’s not in the cards right now or tacos are calling immediately, you can absolutely use whatever pan you have in the house.
 Just be sure you’re getting medium to medium-high heat so the fish can cook quickly and get a nice sear without overcooking the middle)

 THEN, IT’S ALL ABOUT THE GOODIES.
 I love fish tacos with slaw best.
 This one brings plenty of flavor with fresh lime, a tiny bit of honey, and cilantro.
 Then, I drizzle the fish tacos with a little something creamy to finish them off–either my favorite tomatillo-ranch or citrus avocado sauce does the job.